Are We Owning and Honouring Our Holy Sh!t in This Life?

 Victimhood can be appealing because the victim always has the moral high ground.
 Victims are innocent, blameless and worthy of unquestioning attention, support and nurturing.
 We don't have to be victims to be receive attention and support.

-I wonder how many stay in victim-hood because of a misunderstanding that responsibility is not fault.
+I wonder how many stay in victim-hood because of a misunderstanding of responsibility as fault.

 I wonder how many stay in victimhood because of the false belief that their innocence has been lost and can only be regained as a victim.

-We need to own the responsibility for our holy sh!t.
-We need to own the responsibility of how our unconscious, buried, holy sh!t creates havoc and crises in our lives.
+It is necessary to own the responsibility for our holy sh!t.
+For movement to occur we are required to own the responsibility of how our unconscious, buried, holy sh!t creates havoc and crises in our lives.